-With regard to losses impacting financial results, for Retail Banking and Leasing all Events are reported and for the other areas of Group threshold of equivalent of USD 1 thousand is applied.
+With regard to losses impacting financial results, for Retail Banking and Leasing all Events are reported and for the other areas of Group losses exceeding equivalent of USD 1 thousand are reported.

-Total operational risk gross losses in Group (absolute value, including gains, excluding recoveries) recorded in the year 2014, split by operational risk event types and categories (in accordance with appendix 1 to Recommendation M) are presented in the below table.
+Total operational risk gross losses in Group (absolute value, including gains, excluding recoveries) recorded in the year 2015, split by operational risk event types and categories (in accordance with appendix 1 to Recommendation M) are presented in the table 14.
 Table contains events impacting financial results, including boundary events.